Release notes

 For information on the oc-mirror v2 plugin, see Mirroring images for a disconnected installation by using the oc-mirror plugin v2.

-• Starting with OpenShift Container Platform 4.21, there is a decrease in the default maximum open files soft limit for containers.
+• Starting with OpenShift Container Platform 4.21, a decrease exists in the default maximum open files soft limit for containers.
 As a consequence, end users might experience application failures.
-To work around this problem, increase the container runtimes (CRI-O) ulimit configuration using a method of your choice, such as the ulimit command.
+To work around this issue, increase the container runtimes (CRI-O) ulimit configuration by using a method of your choice, such as the ulimit command.
+Note that if you upgrade your cluster from OpenShift Container Platform 4.20 to 4.21, the existing maximum open files limit is retained.
 (OCPBUGS-62095)

 • Currently, on clusters with SR-IOV network virtual functions configured, a race condition might occur between system services responsible for network device renaming and the TuneD service managed by the Node Tuning Operator.
 As a consequence, the TuneD profile might become degraded after the node restarts, leading to performance degradation.
 As a workaround, restart the TuneD pod to restore the profile state.
 (OCPBUGS-41934)